-The more preparation you do now, the more likely you will be to pass the DipTrans in 2020.
-Here are some ideas to help you make the most of the time you have left before the exam.
+The more preparation you do now, the more likely you will be to pass the DipTrans.
+Here are some ideas to help you make the most of the translation study time you have left before the exam.

 1. If you haven’t done a preparation course, do one

-A good tutor will be your strongest ally in passing the 2020 IoLET Diploma in Translation exam.
+A good tutor will be your strongest ally in passing the July 2023 CIOL DipTrans exam.
 They should help you work on exam strategy, and show you how to refine your translation, editing and proofreading technique.
 To be able to dedicate sufficient time to your course, start as early as possible in the year.

-September is about the latest you will want to leave it to start.
-If you’re a Spanish-to-English translator, look no further than my DipTrans preparation course.
-You’ll love the extensive, personal feedback.
+If you’re a Spanish- or French-to-English translator, look no further than our DipTrans preparation course.
+You’ll love the detailed, personal feedback.

 2. If you’ve already done a course, go back over it

-Most courses to prepare for the IoLET DipTrans are modular.
+Most courses to prepare for the CIOL DipTrans are modular.
 Plan to review one module a week or every two weeks between now and the exam.
-If they have module manuals, like my course, then review the content of each manual.
-And, most importantly of all, review your feedback on the translation you did for the module.
+And, most importantly of all, review your feedback on the translations you did for each module.
 This exercise will bring what you learned back to the forefront of your brain.
 That way, you won’t repeat old mistakes.

 3. Make a plan based on two-week chunks of time

-I’d start by identifying general goals (suggestions below), and then break each one down into a series of activities.
-Then I’d write out a schedule from now to the DipTrans exam and split it into two-week chunks.
-In each two-week period, I’d try to complete one activity for each goal.
+Start by identifying general goals (suggestions below), and then break each one down into a series of activities.
+Then, write out a schedule from now to the DipTrans exam and split it into two-week chunks.
+In each two-week period, try to complete one activity for each goal.
 To ensure progress, the activities must all be completed by the end of each two-week period.

 4. For the general paper, get with the news

-You’ll find detailed suggestions on how to approach the general paper in my article “CIoL Diploma in Translation: Focus on Exam Paper 1 General”.
-Paper 1 is a journalistic text.
-The subject matter is normally taken from a leading publication in a Spanish-speaking country, sometimes El País.
-The publication is regularly from the spring/summer period.
+You’ll find detailed suggestions on how to approach the general paper in this article all about Unit 1 of the DipTrans exam.
+Unit 1 is a journalistic text.
+The subject matter is normally taken from a leading publication in the source-language country.
+For Spanish to English, this is often El País.
+For French to English, Le Monde is a good source.
+The articles are often taken from a few months before the exam date.
 So, familiarise yourself with the news during that time.